 Spelling practice, punctuation mini-lessons, and correct sentence composition modeling assists students in their growth as confident writers.
 In the fourth quarter, students each “author” a story from beginning to end, putting into practice all of the skills acquired throughout the year.

-Second grade students advance in the process of recognizing the place of others in society and how people throughout the world contribute to their lives.
-Following the chain of production for bananas and peanuts demonstrates how many workers are involved in bringing food to their table at home.
-The Immigration Unit gives the children an appreciation for their personal family heritage and recognition of the multi-cultural composition of America.
+While studying the Immigration Unit, second grade students develop an appreciation for their personal family heritage and recognition of the multi-cultural composition of America.
 Each child creates a “Family Book” that explores their family’s traditions and culture.
 Students also read about and discuss the lives of individuals who have come to our country and made a positive impact, with the objective of making a connection to the students themselves and encouraging them to use their God-given talents and interests for the benefit of others.

 Second grade students build on their first grade addition and subtraction skills to compute numbers of greater place value.
-The study of decimals and fractions expands understanding of the number system.
-Using the properties of addition, students are introduced to multiplication, and also begin simple division problems.
+Using the properties of addition, students are introduced to multiplication.
 Word problems encourage math reasoning and creative thinking.
 Hands-on activities using metric measurements expand students’ understanding of quantities and distances.
 Reasoning and analytical games are used to increase critical thinking and stimulate memory/retrieval skills.

 Materials from the science kit provide experimentation in gears and conductivity.
 Students also study the systems of the human body.
 Projects and lessons help children identify the body systems and their function, concluding in the construction of a “vest” showing all of the body systems.
 Springtime brings caterpillars and chrysalises to the classroom, as students observe the stages of butterfly development, culminating in the Butterfly Release Party.